rgcv/libcgal-julia/README.md

 On Windows, (most) via neatly packed installers; on Linux & co., via the distribution's package manager; on macOS, maybe homebrew, although I'm not sure.

-Afterwards, it is a mostly typical run-of-the-mill CMake build:
+Afterwards, it is a mostly typical run-of-the-mill CMake build (remove `--target install` if you do not wish to install it in your system):

 ```
 mkdir build && cd build